 - Singing and playing guitar at the same time

 - Guitar Basics

 We are adding and expanding our topic lessons all the time.
-Be sure to check out the featured topics page for more lessons.
+Be sure to keep an eye on the lessons page for more.

 We’re not the only website doing good work.
 Other sites that can help you get started include: